fleek-network/fleek-network-docs/docs/learn/delivery-acknowledgements.md

 The amounts deducted from all clients during an epoch, move to a payout pool which is distributed fairly to node [account owners](network.md#identity-on-the-fleek-network) based on the work performed in the epoch.

+For a more in-depth dive into Delivery Acknowledgements-related topics, it's advised to read the [whitepaper](/docs/whitepaper).
+Also, a holistic version of [the Network](/docs/learn/the-network) is available on our documentation site.

 ## SNARKs (Non-interactive zero-knowledge proofs)

 SNARKs is an acronym that stands for Succinct Non-interactive Argument of Knowledge.
 A SNARK is a cryptographic proof that allows one party to prove to another that it knows a secret without revealing the secret itself.